PhangsTeam/sfng-docs/database_spec.md

 * `./tables/` -- Tabular data including catalogs, line-of-sight sample databases.
 * `./uncalibrated/` -- Here there be dragons.

 The `SFNG-INDEX.fits` is a procedurally generated FITS BINTABLE index of the `./data/` and `./derived/` trees.
 Downloading this file should allow queries of what files are available in the whole structure, meeting the use cases described above.
 The file will contain brief metadata for files (e.g., `CDELTn`, `CTYPEn` keywords, bounding polygons in RA/Dec, depth and resolution).
+The `SFNG-INDEX.fits` file will be versioned both by the date it is generated (reflecting the contents of the repository) and the version of the generation code.
+This will allow for (hopefully back-compatible) changes to the database structure.

 #### The `./data/` directories.